Cast Iron Irish Apple Cake

 What sort of apples should I use for this apple cake?

-Whatever you can get your hands on – different varieties of apples will give different results, some sweeter and some tarter than others, but any apple will bake a delicious apple cake!
-Experiment to see which variety of apple you like best in this recipe.
+Whatever you can get your hands on – different varieties of tart apples or crisp apples will give different results, some sweeter and some more tart than others (like Granny Smith), but any apple you prefer will bake a delicious apple cake!
+Experiment to see which variety you like best in this recipe.

 Cast Iron Irish Apple Cake